BlueTears/reprap-ceta/README.md

 reprap-ceta
 ===========

-A public repository for the developement of the Ceta 3d printers
+A public repository for the development of the Ceta 3d printers